feature-engine/feature_engine/docs/encoding/DecisionTreeEncoder.rst

 fits with this numerical variable a decision tree to predict the target variable.
 Finally, the original categorical variable is replaced by the predictions of the decision tree.

-The DecisionTreeEncoder() works only with categorical variables.
-A list of variables can be indicated, or alternatively, the imputer will automatically select all categorical variables in the train set.

-Note that a decision tree is fit per every single variable.
-With this transformer variables are not combined.

 .. code:: python